What is ALS (amyotrophic lateral sclerosis)?

 ALS: prevention, early detection, prognosis

 To date, there is no way to prevent amyotrophic lateral sclerosis.
 In families with multiple cases of ALS, the question arises whether healthy members (without suspicious symptoms) should be tested for the ALS genes known to date.
 This decision should be carefully considered and discussed with us.
-The detection of ALS gene mutations in oneself can be a considerable psychological burden – especially as a possible onset of the disease cannot currently be prevented.
+The detection of ALS gene mutations in oneself can represent a considerable psychological burden – especially since a possible onset of the disease cannot be prevented at present.

 Amyotrophic lateral sclerosis – course and prognosis